 GeneCards Summary for FGF18 Gene

 FGF18 (Fibroblast Growth Factor 18) is a Protein Coding gene.
-Diseases associated with FGF18 include Dyslexia.
-Among its related pathways are Signaling by activated point mutants of FGFR3 and PI3K/AKT activation.
+Diseases associated with FGF18 include Dyslexia and Camptodactyly-Tall Stature-Scoliosis-Hearing Loss Syndrome.
+Among its related pathways are RET signaling and Downstream signaling events of B Cell Receptor (BCR).
 Gene Ontology (GO) annotations related to this gene include growth factor activity and type 2 fibroblast growth factor receptor binding.
 An important paralog of this gene is FGF8.

 UniProtKB/Swiss-Prot Summary for FGF18 Gene

 Plays an important role in the regulation of cell proliferation, cell differentiation and cell migration.
 Required for normal ossification and bone development.
 Stimulates hepatic and intestinal proliferation.